Neuron Memory + Review State Machine

-This pattern is useful when an agent should keep conversational context across a review loop, but the overall lifecycle should still be orchestrated by Queuety.
+This pattern is useful when an agent should keep conversational context across repeated human review rounds, but the overall lifecycle should still be orchestrated by Queuety.

 Why Neuron memory helps here